MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/using-your-own-date-inputs.md

-# Use your own Date inputs
+# Using your own Date inputs

 This guide will show you how to have a form with date inputs which will open Distributor with given dates after users submit it.